alexmercerind/alexmercerind.github.io/blog/2022-09-01-fucked-up-storage-access-in-android-11.md

 Now to the actual mess, before Android 10 i.e. Android 9 or lower, any app that you install on your system could access your phone's storage, the directories & various files in it, without any consent (obviously not very privacy friendly).

-Android **still allows** accessing all of the filesystem (on API 31 or higher), using [`MANAGE_EXTERNAL_STORAGE` permission](https://support.google.com/googleplay/android-developer/answer/10467955?hl=en).
+**NOTE:** Android still allows accessing all of the filesystem (on API 31 or higher), using [`MANAGE_EXTERNAL_STORAGE`](https://support.google.com/googleplay/android-developer/answer/10467955?hl=en).
 But the chances are, your app will be definitely disqualified from entering Play Store.
-And you never know, what if they even remove this in future.
 Only file managers, anti-viruses & backup utilities etc. will be allowed with this permission.

+And you never know, what if they even remove [`MANAGE_EXTERNAL_STORAGE`](https://support.google.com/googleplay/android-developer/answer/10467955?hl=en) in future updates.

 ## History & Present